-Accessory Description Cold Weather Kit Required in areas where temperatures fall below 32° F (0° C).
+Accessory Description Cold Weather Kit Recommended in areas where temperatures regularly fall below 0 °C (32 °F).
 Scheduled Maintenance Kit Includes all pieces necessary to perform maintenance on the generator along with oil recommendations.
-Auxiliary Transfer Switch Lockout Enables any of the transfer switches to completely lock out one large electrical load by tying into its control system.
-Fascia Skirt Wrap Standard on all 20kW units.
+Fascia Skirt Wrap Standard on all 20 kW units.
 It is available for all other current production air-cooled units.
 It snaps together to provide a smoothing, contoured look as well as rodent/insect protection.
-Mobile LinkTM Provides a personalized web portal that displays the generator's status, maintenance schedule, event history and much more.
-This portal is accessible via computer, tablet or smart phone.
-Sends emails and/or text notifications the moment there is any change in the generator's status.
-Notification settings can be customized to what type of alert is sent and how often.
-For more information, visit www.standbystatus.com.
 Touch-Up Paint Kit Very important to maintain the look and integrity of the generator enclosure.
 This kit includes touch-up paint and instructions.